-- A variety of Forums where all users can discuss topics, as well as a few closed forums for specific project work
+- A variety of Forums where all users can discuss topics, as well as a few, smaller private, forums for specific project work

 - A searchable Contact Directory, to provide additional networking with colleagues nationally - users are able to search for people with specific expertise and for those who are open for collaborative activity (from ad hoc advice to project work)

 - A searchable Resource Library where users can share and discover files of all sorts (documents, images, maps…)

 - A News page where users can read all the latest updates from across the network (curated by AONB comms officers), as well as national updates from the NAAONB